-How you articulate guarantees can have an enormous effect on their power.
+How you articulate a marketing guarantee can have an enormous effect on its power.
 Consider this as an example – a standard guarantee might be to offer customers their money back if they return the product within 30 days.
 A stronger guarantee would be to let them try your product for free, billing them only after 30 days has expired.

 Now before you raise your hands up in the air and say, “We couldn’t do that!” let me mention that you may not be able to do that.
 That’s not the point of our discussion here.
 The point of the discussion is to give you information in a particular way and then have you apply it in YOUR way to your business and in a DIFFERENT way perhaps for your selected clients.